Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Steering/SteerForEvade.md

 # SteerForEvade

 This MonoBehaviour causes an agent to steer away from the predicted future position of another agent.
 If the supplied `transform` is not an agent this is exactly equivalent to [`SteerForFlee`](../SteerForFlee).
+Also acts as a danger sensor discouraging steering directly towards the other agent.

 ## Inspector